 Moderator’s conclusion

-RAN3 considers that current NG-RAN positioning architecture can in principle be re-used to support Sidelink Positioning in in-coverage, partial coverage, and hybrid PC5+Uu scenarios.
+From RAN3 perspective, current NG-RAN positioning architecture can in principle be re-used to support Sidelink Positioning in in-coverage and partial coverage scenarios.

-Whether and how to support SL positioning and ranging service authorizations signalling to NG-RAN can be investigated by RAN3 during the WI phase, pending the conclusion of the SA2 SI on this aspect.
+Whether and how to support SL positioning and ranging service authorizations signalling to NG-RAN can be investigated by RAN3 during the WI phase, taking into account SA2 decisions on this aspect.

-The potential impacts of SL resource pools, SL positioning measures, UL CPP measures, LPHAP, RedCap positioning and positioning integrity on the RAN3 specifications can be examined during the WI phase, based on the Study Item findings in RAN1/RAN2.
+The potential impacts of SL resource pools, SL positioning measurements, UL CPP measurements, LPHAP, RedCap positioning and positioning integrity on the RAN3 specifications can be examined during the WI phase, taking into account RAN1/RAN2 decisions.

 The scope of the NR Positioning Rel-18 SID is kept as it is.